cockroachdb/docs/v1.0/set-vars.md

 ## `SET TIME ZONE`

+{{site.data.alerts.callout_danger}}As a best practice, we recommend not using this setting and avoid setting a session time for your database.
+We instead recommend converting UTC values to the appropriate time zone on the client side.{{site.data.alerts.end}}

+You can control your client's default time zone for the current session with `SET TIME ZONE`.
+This will apply a session offset to all [`TIMESTAMP WITH TIME ZONE`](timestamp.html) values.

+{{site.data.alerts.callout_info}}With setting `SET TIME ZONE`, CockroachDB uses UTC as the default time zone.{{site.data.alerts.end}}

-The statement `SET TIME ZONE` can configure the default time zone for the current session.
-This is a special syntax form used to configure the `"time zone"` session parameter; the special syntax is necessary because `SET` cannot assign to parameter names containing spaces.
+`SET TIME ZONE` uses a special syntax form used to configure the `"time zone"` session parameter because `SET` cannot assign to parameter names containing spaces.

 ### Parameters